Enjoy A Traditional, Delicious Keto Halwa Recipe

 Let’s get cooking, so find below the precise ingredients and the step-by-step.
 Enjoy this Indian tradition and make it a family tradition yourself!

-- Peel the Bottle gourd and cut into 2, slice out the seeds and grate the bottle gourd using a steel grater, put aside.
+- Peel the zucchini or bottle gourd and cut into 2, slice out the seeds and grate the bottle gourd using a steel grater, put aside.

-- Add Ghee/Clarified butter in a heated wok or pan, Add almond and pistachio nuts and fry until golden brown and then keep aside.
+- Add Ghee/Clarified butter in a heated wok or pan, Add almond and pistachio nuts and fry until golden brown (just over a min) and then keep aside.

-- In the same pan, Add grated bottle gourd, cook on low-medium heat for few minutes.
+- In the same pan, Add grated zucchini or bottle gourd, cook on low-medium heat for 5 minutes.